-At December 31, 2021, we had \$3,096 million in long-term debt, none of which bears interest at a floating rate.
+At December 31, 2022, we had \$3,238 million in long-term debt, none of which bears interest at a floating rate, other than the F&G Credit Facility.
 Accordingly, fluctuations in market interest rates will not have a material impact on our resulting interest expense.